MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 Let's walk through the code we just added:

-1. Create a new instance of our main storyboard.
+1. Create a new instance of our main storyboard
-2. Check that the storyboard has an initial view controller that's set.
+1. Check that the storyboard has an initial view controller
-3. Get reference to the current window and set the rootViewController to the initial view controller.
+1. Get reference to the current window and set the `rootViewController` to the initial view controller

 Let's run the app and test it out!
 You may need to delete the user JSON object in your database.
 If everything works correctly, you should be redirected to a blank white screen that is the initial view controller of the main storyboard.